spice-h2020/SON/README.md

 ## License

-The content of this repository is distributed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+The content of this repository is distributed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.